Anatomy of a Teardrop Trailer

 We believe that Mr. Gallipeau is a genius and has created a treasure that is unmatched.
 Many people have taken pictures vowing to recreate some or all of the features, but we have not seen them yet.
 Now, for the first time, I am sharing this online.
 This is the coolest teardrop trailer around.

 Plan to spend some time looking at the pictures.
 At any trailer rally, teardrop and vintage trailer owners will corral you to look at their pictures.

 The trailer weighs 900 pounds and is completely balanced.
 That means that my husband can grab the tongue and move it anywhere he wants like a small wagon.

 We tow it with the 1967 Ford Ranch Wagon.
 Because the steering in the car is old and sloppy, we can't haul the larger trailer, but the teardrop behaves nicely with the wagon.

 Because it does not feel like you are hauling a trailer, it is easy to forget that it is there.
 That means that sometimes (almost always) I exceed the speed limit for towing a trailer and always have to make myself drop the speed to 55 mph.

 The trailer is built more like the interior of a boat and has a dropped floor for storage.
 Wherever you see a cushion, the portion either comes up for another function or has storage underneath.

-It is a 5-wide.
+It is a five-wide.
 You will hear that term bandied about but what it means that it is not a standard width.
-A standard teardrop is 4x8 feet.
-Mine is 5 feet wide.
-In the teardrop world, 5 feet is acceptable and there is even a teardrop group that calls itself the "5-wide".
+A standard teardrop is 4' x 8'.
+Mine is five feet wide.
+In the teardrop world, five feet is acceptable, and there is even a teardrop group that calls itself the "5-wide".

 Most teardrops have side doors for entry and the hatch that opens in the back for the galley.
-Our trailer does not have side doors and the entry is though the back.
+Our trailer does not have side doors, and the entry is through the back.